joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

  - a failed call with an error, describing the failure

 #### Enter Folktale
 We'll use a library called [Folktale](http://folktale.origamitower.com/) which contains lots of helpful stuff.
 In particular, [Result](http://folktale.origamitower.com/api/v2.0.0/en/folktale.result.html) is just what we wished for.
 It describes a successful or failed call and wraps the result, be it value or error.
-It is easily serializeable via `.toJSON()`/`fromJSON()`, so it works well across service boundaries.
+It is easily serializeable via `.toJSON()`/`.fromJSON()`, so it works well across service boundaries.

 `npm i --save folktale`

 Back to our our new function from above, `_try`.
 It executes an asynchronous function, and if successful, wraps and returns the result in `Result.Ok(...)`.
-If the call failed, it returns `Result.Error(...)`.
+If the call failed (i.e., an exception is thrown), it returns `Result.Error(...)`.

 For an example, check out our `storage-listener.js` above.
 The value returned from `await connectToStorage()` is a `Result`.

-If the call was successful, the `map` handler will execute and pass our DB connection context.
-In the handler, we start the Seneca listener, and tell it to use the storage plugin, which defines which patterns the storage service listens for.
+If the `connectToStorage()` call was successful, the `map` handler will execute and pass our DB connection context (the unwrapped value).
+In the handler, we start the Seneca listener, and tell it to use the `storage` plugin, which defines which patterns the storage service listens for.

-But if the call to `connectToStorage` failed for any reason (maybe `mongod` isn't running), the `orElse` handler is executed with a string describing the error, which is logged, and then the process dies.
+But if `connectToStorage()` failed for any reason (maybe `mongod` isn't running), the `orElse` handler is executed with a string describing the error, which is logged, and then the process dies.
 This is exactly what we want.

 So given this new information, an overhaul of `storage/index.js` is in order: